srkitchelpainter/sk-traction/README.md

         RECONFIGURE;
     GO
   ```
-  * Access and permissions to download the project source code: https://bitbucket.org/simplea/sk-traction/
     * Development Competency:
         + Set up a Visual Studio solution and project for Sitecore development
         + Prepare the Sitecore Rocks Visual Studio plug-in and set up a connection to a Sitecore instance